 Do My Medicare Benefits Change Every Year?

-Medicare benefits generally don’t change very much year to year.
-This means most of what will be covered in 2020 was also covered in 2019, 2018, 2017, and so forth.
+Summary: Medicare benefits generally don’t change very much year to year.
+This means most of what is covered in 2020 was also covered in 2019, 2018, 2017, and so forth.
 What may change from year to year is the amount you pay in premiums, deductibles, and copayments/coinsurance.
 Sometimes these amounts go up, as you may expect, and sometimes they actually go down.

 Also, historically, when Medicare benefits change, it’s usually to expand the program, not to reduce it.